MicrosoftDocs/winrt-api/windows.applicationmodel.activation/contactcallactivatedeventargs.md

 > [!NOTE]
 > To enable a user to set your app as their default calling app for PSTN numbers, your app must also support the “tel” URI scheme.

-Here is an example for manifest registration:
+Here is an example for manifest registration.

 ```xml
 <m2:Extension Category="windows.contact" xmlns:m2="http://schemas.microsoft.com/appx/2013/manifest">